auth0/docs/articles/tutorials/using-auth0-with-multi-tenant-apps.md

 Multi-tenancy refers to the software architecture principle where a single instance of software runs on a server that is accessible to multiple groups of users.

-By using a single Auth0 account for all of your applications, you maintain simplicity in your architecture and are able to manage all of your authentication flows in one place.
-Only if you need to share access to the Management Dashboard with individual applications would you need to create multiple Auth0 accounts (see this [GitHub repo](https://github.com/auth0/auth0-multitenant-spa-api-sample) for a sample application using this architecture scheme).
+By using a single Auth0 tenant for all of your applications, you maintain simplicity in your architecture and are able to manage all of your authentication flows in one place.
+Only if you need to share access to the Management Dashboard with individual applications would you need to create multiple Auth0 tenants (see this [GitHub repo](https://github.com/auth0/auth0-multitenant-spa-api-sample) for a sample application using this architecture scheme).

 In Auth0, there are many ways you can handle multi-tenancy.
 While this article will cover several of the options available, it is by no means comprehensive.
 For additional assistance on how you can customize Auth0, please contact [Sales](https://auth0.com/?contact=true).